TaoWangzj/LLFormer/readme.md

 ### Citations
-If UHDLOL benchmark and LLFormer baseline method help your research or work, please consider citing:
+If UHDLOL benchmark and LLFormer help your research or work, please consider citing:

 ```
     @inproceedings{Wang2022LLFormer